gazjosef/footy-tips/README.md

    ```sh
    npm install
    ```
-3. Register new user or sign in directly with login details below:
+3. Register new user or sign in directly with login details below.
    ```sh
 Username: 'brad@gmail.com'
 Password: '123456'